alt-glitch/blog/content/posts/making-rl-envs.md

 A `load_environment` method essentially strings up the entire environment logic and returns the class object that the verifiers framework can use for evals and training.

-Here's a skeleton of what I usually code up as a skeleton.
-Exposes the touchpoints of most of the hooks I interact with.
+Here's what I usually code up as a skeleton.
+This exposes the touchpoints of most of the hooks I interact with.

 ```python
 import json